 Skip the traditional ketchup and mustard combo because this Burger Sauce Recipe is the only “special sauce” you’ll ever need to up your homemade burger game and have everyone asking for the recipe!

 Most places call it special, house, or secret sauce.
 And the ingredients can vary from restaurant to restaurant.
-But generally, it’s a creamy orange sauce made with a mayo base, spices, and additional mix-ins.
+But generally, Burger Sauce is a creamy orange sauce made with a ketchup and mayonnaise base, spices, and additional mix-ins.

 We’ve all heard of McDonald’s Big Mac Sauce (which might just be Thousand Island dressing), and Chick-fil-a Sauce, and many other places serve up their variation of the popular condiment as well.
 Not to mention every condiment company seems to have launched a Burger Sauce product in the last year.